Institutional Effectiveness Option

 Given the current and projected future demands on accountability, the doctorate contributes to the development of professionals who are competent to lead the vast array of data-driven accountability activities such as those associated with program evaluations, student assessment, and national accreditation procedures (Kindergarten through Higher Education).
 This program serves educational institutions within the region and also foster scholarship and research opportunities through collaborative practices with other institutions on a national (and potentially international) scale.

-Examples of career opportunities for successful graduates in the institutional analysis option includes:
+Examples of career opportunities for successful graduates in the institutional effectiveness option includes:

 - Institutional analysis specialists or directors at colleges or universities